LIBERATING FOOTBALL TRAVEL

 With later Bristol Rovers striker Martin Cameron also prolific, Alloa won promotion to the second-tier First Division in 2000, a season after a famous 7-0 win over Stirling Albion.

 Alloa hung on for three seasons in the Championship before the inevitable relegation in 2016.
-Former Hartlepool and Falkirk defender was Jack Ross was retained as manager – just as well, as he led his Alloa side to a winning run early in the 2016-17 campaign, a heroic stand at Celtic holding off the Scottish champions in the League Cup for 83 minutes in Glasgow.
-Inspired Alloa keeper Neil Parry was eventually beaten with two late goals.
+Former Hartlepool and Falkirk defender Jack Ross was retained as manager, leading his Alloa side to a winning run early in the 2016-17 campaign.
+A heroic stand at Celtic also held off the Scottish champions in the League Cup for 83 minutes in Glasgow. before Inspired Alloa keeper Neil Parry was eventually beaten with two late goals.

-The feat did not go unnoticed, and Ross was poached by St Mirren in October.
+The feat did not go unnoticed, and Ross was poached by St Mirren.
 Irish international defender Jim Goodwin came the other way, starting his first full coaching role by keeping the Wasps in the hunt for a Championship play-off place.
+Parry was again the key when Alloa pipped Airdrieonians in the semi-final decider, saving two penalties in the shoot-out.

 ground Guide